Diagnosis and testing

 Once you leave the hospital, you can take steps to continue your recovery from pancreatitis, such as:

 • Stop drinking alcohol.
 Even if alcohol was not the likely cause of pancreatitis, it is best to stop drinking alcohol while recovering.
 If it was the expected cause, stop drinking.
-If you're unable to stop drinking alcohol on your own, ask your doctor for help.
-Your doctor can refer you to local programs to help you stop drinking.
+If you're unable to stop drinking alcohol on your own, ask your healthcare professional for help.
+They can refer you to local programs to help you stop drinking.

 • Stop smoking.
 If you smoke, quit.
-If you can't quit on your own, ask your doctor for help.
+If you can't quit on your own, ask your healthcare professional for help.
 Medicines and counseling can help you quit smoking.

-• Choose a low-fat diet.
-Choose a diet that limits fat and emphasizes fresh fruits and vegetables, whole grains, and lean protein.
+• Choose a balanced diet.
+Choose a balanced diet that includes fresh fruits and vegetables, whole grains, and lean protein.

 • Drink more fluids.
 Pancreatitis can cause dehydration, so drink more fluids throughout the day.
 It may help to keep a water bottle or glass of water with you.